intiiger/test/README.md

 	$ git clone https://github.com/yonsei-icsl/RelSim

 ## Reference and Contact
-The related publication is under preparation, the brief infromation is below.
+Below shows the brief information of the related publication which is under preparation.

 	@article{jung_icsl2021,
     author    = {S. Jung and Y. Chon and J. Hwang and B. Kim and A. Trivedi and W. Song},